Skip to content

 • Neurobagel federation/f-API (federation): A special API that can federate over one or more Neurobagel nodes to provide a single point of access to multiple distributed databases.
 By default it will federate over all public nodes and any local nodes you specify.

-• Neurobagel query tool (query_tool): A web app that provides a graphical interface for users to query a federation API and view the results from one or more nodes.
+• Neurobagel query tool (query_federation): A web app that provides a graphical interface for users to query a federation API and view the results from one or more nodes.
 Because the query tool is a static app and is run locally in the user's browser, this service simply hosts the app.

 Available profiles